The difficulties facing our political

 free-market economics, with bureaucratic,

-severely risk-averse banks cutting the
+severely risk-averse banks

 ground from under small businesses,